Discover More Programs

 Why This Matters

-An associate degree in information technology can qualify you for many well-paid positions in computers and information technology.
-The median annual wage for these occupations is $91,250.
+A degree in information technology can qualify you for many well-paid positions in the tech industry.
+The median annual wage for these occupations is $100,530.

 Those who earn this degree are in high demand.
-Over the next decade, computer and information technology jobs are projected to grow 11%, which is much higher than the average for all occupations.
+Over the next decade, the number of computer and information technology jobs is projected to grow much faster than the average for all occupations.

-When looking at workers across all occupations, those with an associate degree earn about 15% more per week than those with a high school diploma, according to the U.S. Bureau of Labor Statistics.
+When looking at workers across all occupations, those with an associate degree earn about 18% more than those with a high school diploma.

 Our Research